x-business/VideoLibrarySaaS/NOTES.md

 ## Technology Choices

-### Authentication: Supabase Auth
+### Authentication: NextAuth

-**Decision**: Use Supabase Auth instead of NextAuth or custom implementation
+**Decision**: Use NextAuth with credentials provider instead of Supabase Auth

 **Rationale**:
-- Tight integration with Supabase database
+- More flexible authentication system
-- Built-in Row Level Security integration with `auth.uid()`
+- Better integration with Next.js
-- Less boilerplate code
+- Supports multiple providers
-- Handles session management automatically
+- Easier to customize and extend
-- Easy to extend with OAuth providers in future
+- No vendor lock-in

 **Trade-offs**:
-- Less flexibility than custom implementation
+- More setup required
-- Requires Supabase as a dependency
+- Need to handle password hashing manually
-- Learning curve for Supabase-specific patterns
+- Requires additional database models

-### Database: Supabase (PostgreSQL)
+### Database: SQLite + Prisma

-**Decision**: Use Supabase PostgreSQL instead of SQLite + Prisma
+**Decision**: Use SQLite with Prisma ORM instead of Supabase PostgreSQL

 **Rationale**:
-- Requirement specified Supabase availability
+- Local development database
-- Row Level Security provides database-level authorization
+- Type-safe database queries
-- Managed hosting reduces operational complexity
+- Easy to deploy and backup
-- Built-in auth integration
+- No external dependencies
-- Production-ready out of the box
+- Better for development and testing

 **Trade-offs**:
-- Requires internet connection for development
+- Less scalable than PostgreSQL
-- More complex setup than SQLite
+- No built-in Row Level Security
-- Vendor lock-in to some extent
+- Need to handle authorization in application layer

 ### Payments: Stripe